SAP/openui5-docs/docs/OData_Operations_b54f789.md

 ### Bound Actions and Functions

 So far, the examples always used operations at root level, addressed via an action import or function import.
 However, it is also possible to bind an action or a function to another resource of the service.
-This can be an entity, a collection of entities or an entity property.
+This can be an entity or a collection of entities.

 Bound actions or functions are controlled in the same way as unbound operations; append `(...)` to the binding path for the control's property.

-To call actions or functions bound to a single entity, entity property, or navigation property use a relative binding.
+To call actions or functions bound to a single entity or navigation property, use a relative binding.
 The following sample calls the "invoice created" action on the sales order selected in the corresponding table:

 ``` js
 var oModel = this.getView().getModel(),